shurillu/CTBot/REFERENCE.md

 [back to TOC](#table-of-contents)
 ### `wifiConnect`
 `bool wifiConnect(String ssid, String password)` <br><br>
-Use this member function to connect the ESP8266 board to a WiFi Network. <br>
+Use this member function to connect the ESP8266 board to a WiFi Network.
+By default, it's a locking operation (the execution is locked until the connection is established), see [setMaxConnectionRetries()](#setmaxconnectionretries) for further details. <br>
 Parameters:
 + `ssid`: the WiFi Network SSID
 + `password`: (optional) the password of the WiFi Network